joey-91/turbine-task-js/README.md

 - Null values will be dropped rather than computed.
 - Tables will be overwritten rather than appended to.
 - Pytest to be used as the testing suite.
+- Logging and exception handling implemented on pipeline code.